bajpai244/circom_c_witness_generator/README.md

 ```

 You can call `witness_generator.sh` from any directory, and it will do its job!
 You can setup an alias to it use like a normal shell command.

+## Shoutout to Polygon ID

+Shoutout to the amazing [Polygon ID](https://polygon.technology/polygon-id) team, the project wouldn’t have been possible if they had not cracked the missing arm64 assembly and the associated cpp files!

+ps: They also helped me by pointing me to the repo for Polygon ID circuits, where this is being used in production!

+Link to the Polygon ID Repo: [https://github.com/0xPolygonID/witnesscalc](https://github.com/0xPolygonID/witnesscalc)